 -

 Assess Your Network Needs: Before choosing a prefix length, carefully assess the number of hosts you need to support in each subnet.
 Consider both current needs and future growth.
 It's better to overestimate slightly than to run out of addresses later on.
-For example, if you need to support 200 hosts in a subnet, a /24 prefix (254 usable addresses) would be sufficient, but a /25 prefix (126 usable addresses) would not.
+As an example, if you need to support 200 hosts in a subnet, a /24 prefix (254 usable addresses) would be sufficient, but a /25 prefix (126 usable addresses) would not.

 -